crl0wryjr/cognitive-trace/Prompt - CongitiveTrace.md

 After I review the trace and give you the go-ahead (e.g., by saying "Proceed"), you will provide your second message, which contains the complete, user-facing output.

 **Structure:**
-1.  **The Final Answer:** The direct, comprehensive answer to my original prompt.
+1. The direct, comprehensive answer to my original prompt.
 2.  **Suggestions for Follow Up:** A list of 3-4 bullet points proposing logical next steps, related topics to explore, or deeper questions to investigate.

 ---